 In essence, “Personal Data” is any information relating to an identifiable individual or from which an individual can be identified.
 The Foundation collects Personal Data that is limited to the kind of information that is necessary as part of the Foundation activities such as for example but not exclusively, name, gender, date and place of birth, nationality, postal address, email address, phone number, relevant charitable foundation or private office contact details, source of fortune, main company ownership and affiliation, professional information, wealth information, philanthropy information, reason for selection, current directorships, current trusteeships.

 If you provide Personal Data to the Foundation about someone else, you must ensure that you are entitled to disclose that Personal Data to the Foundation and that the Foundation can legally process such Personal Data without having to take any further steps.

 Purpose of the processing of Personal Data

-The Foundation processes Personal Data in the conduct of its activities as a foundation as described in its Statutes and for the achievement of its statutory purpose or the performance of a contract.
+The Foundation processes Personal Data in the conduct of its activities as a foundation as described in its Statutes and for the achievement of its statutory purpose.

 Safeguards of Personal Data

 Personal Data is stored on a Foundation server in Switzerland.
 Personal Data held by the Foundation is kept on hard copy files and in password protected electronic files and record systems.
 Access at the Foundation is restricted to a “need-to-know” basis and for the above mentioned purposes exclusively.
 The concerned Foundation’s staff have been made aware of the importance of Personal Data and the Foundation’s obligations under relevant data protection legislation.
 These obligations mean that Personal Data is always securely processed and transmitted, protected against unlawful processing and accidental loss and uncontrolled change, amongst other requirements.